What Kind of Machine Learning do you really need?

 Well, as I’m sure you’re aware, the field of image recognition (and segmentation, and even generation) has exploded in recent years.
 And rest assured the recent advances in this field aren’t all labeling traffic signs and slapping Steve Buscemi’s face on a video of Jennifer Lawrence.

-No, in fact deep convolutional neural networks for image classification are being shown to have almost magical levels of diagnostic accuracy in medicine.
+No, in fact deep convolutional neutral networks for image classification are being shown to have almost magical levels of diagnostic accuracy in medicine.
 From breast cancer, to retinopathy, to live labeling of polyps during colonoscopies, deep learning is proving that human-level understanding of images may not be the Strong-AI problem that it was once thought to be.

 But it’s not all x-rays and mammograms in the medical deep-CNN space.
 Companies like Face2Gene are using facial recognition and images taken by smartphones to classify phenotypes and accurately diagnose developmental syndromes.
 Chances are if you have image data to analyze, CNNs are the way to go to reach state-of-the-art performance.